Suhana Khan Looks Magical In The Teaser Of Her Debut Film 'The Grey Part Of Blue'!

 Dear all - Here I present for the first time some of the visuals for my upcoming short film ‘The Grey Part of Blue’.
 The film itself is basically complete but I am not yet sure of the date of release, so stay tuned for that.
 I want to thank all of you for the continued support this past year, it’s truly been surreal.
 Until then, I hope you enjoy this little teaser!
 Love, Theodore Gimeno (Original Music by @olsdavis) #thegreypartofblue

-The 50 second video includes several shots of Suhana minus any dialogues.
+The 50-second video includes several shots of Suhana minus any dialogues.

-The star kid studied films at England's Ardingly College and is currently studying at the New York University.
+The star kid studied films at England's Ardingly College and is currently studying at New York University.
 Sometime back, her father Shahrukh Khan attended her stage play Romeo + Juliet in London, in which she featured as Juliet.

 After watching the play, the superstar took to his social media page and wrote, "With my Juliet in London.
 What a wonderful experience and exceptional performances by the whole cast.
 Congratulations to the whole team."